coreinfrastructure/best-practices-badge/doc/testing.md

 We want to test what happens when a user who logs into GitHub tries to use the system.
-In those cases we use a special GitHub user `ciitest`.
-This user controls no real-world projects, just a test project, and we only grant privileges to user `ciitest` to control the test data (which we already include in the public distribution).
+In those cases we use a special GitHub user `bestpracticestest`.
+This user controls no real-world projects, just a test project, and we only grant privileges to user `bestpracticestest` to control the test data (which we already include in the public distribution).
-So even if an attacker can use data in the cassettes to take control of the `ciitest` user, that user account has no privileges worth taking.
+So even if an attacker can use data in the cassettes to take control of the `bestpracticestest` user, that user account has no privileges worth taking.

 In addition, we create special keys that are recorded in the cassettes, and those keys are revoked at the end of the test.